palimondo/swift-evolution/proposals/NNNN-enumerate-from.md

  `Sequence.enumerated()` when you either want them non-zero-based i.e.
  ` zip(1..., greeting)`, or want to flip the order i.e. `zip(greeting, 0...)`.

-Drawback of that approach is you need to use free function `zip`, forcing a break in the chain of sequence operations, as there is currently no `zipped` method on `Sequence`.
+Drawback of this approach is that you need to use free function `zip`, forcing a break in the chain of sequence operations, as there is currently no `zipped` method on `Sequence`.

-If this is the preffered approach, we should consider removing the `enumerated()` method altogether, as the limited usefullness in its current state hardly justifies the space on API surface it occupies.
+If this is the preffered approach, we should consider removing the `enumerated()` method altogether, because the limited usefullness in its current state hardly justifies the space on API surface it occupies.